smalos/nuBuilder4-Code-Library/upload_file_subform/README.md

 <br />
 (Replace *sample* with your table field prefix.
 E.g. cus_file_name, cus_file_id)

-## 4. Create Folders
+## 4. Create folders

-Create a new folder /libs/upload/ in the root directory of nuBuilder. <br />
+Create a new folder /libs/upload/ in the root directory of nuBuilder where the uploaded files will be moved.<br />
 Also create a subfolder in that upload folder named documents.

 <p align="left">